How Technique and Method Overcame Virtue

 The Modern problem we face is that Prudence has been replaced with "techniques" and "rules" and "methods."
 We largely think these are "orthopedic," that is, they will heal us, make our lives better, put our families in order, help us find or create more time, and save us.
 At the same time we know they are "mechanical armature," that is, we think that the method or rule is the "engine" or the "power source" of our actions having practical effects.
 We think, "the technique works!" rather than "My habit works!"

 We thus think of methods and rules as things external to us that will help us.
+These techniques, methods, or rules are received as substitutes for formed dispositions, rather than as instruments that a formed disposition uses so that the person may be further formed.
 And since they do the work, I have no need to internally change.
-The only internal change I need to is to pick up the latest pop psychology book on how to repair my relationships, how to parent, how to figure out my personality type or color or love language or enneagram, etc. etc.
+The only internal change I need to is to pick up the latest pop psychology book on how to repair my relationships, how to parent, how to figure out my personality type or color or love language or enneagram, whether I'm left brain or right brain, etc. etc.

-Even Catholics get steeped into this kind of psycho babble.
+Even Catholics are formed within a therapeutic culture that presents expert techniques of self-management as substitutes for spiritual formation, whether intellectual or moral.
 But when the techniques don't work and I don't become a better person I must come to the question, "What am I doing wrong?"
 The self-help book crowd is already two steps ahead though, so they always have the chapter on "Don't be so hard on yourself, it's a process."
 We bolster a failing Pelagianism with more Pelagianism, the "I don't need grace just self-mastery" heresy.

 The trick played on us is that habitus formation is a process, whereas the methods and rules we're being sold aren't developed by us, they're employed by us.
 Thus once the method fails they appeal to your sense that you do need to change so it'll take time.
 So you go back to employing the method and not changing yourself.
 But since you don't change, nothing changes with your employment of the rule.
+Thus, the more one enacts the system, the more the system reproduces the demand for further techniques.
+At no point does it move to resolve the underlying problem of formation or lack thereof.
 This goes on till it fails, and you find yourself looking for the next pop psychology book.

 Secondly, unless these people have lived a good life all the way till death, you can't actually trust their methods work.
 This is like asking someone who has never finished a race what the best way to finish a race is.
 Just because someone is doing well on the first stretch of the race, or halfway up, or even to the last stretch, doesn't mean they'll finish.
 Thus seeking pop books on how to lead, how to parent, how to be successful, or how to make friends are all ultimately silly.
 Listen to the saints, they're in the hall of fame, living people aren't.

 In psychology, we call the reduction of human action to mechanism "Behaviourism."
-It has formally been declared a kind of "heresy" in secular psychology, but it keeps rearing its head in academia.
+This theory is so embedded in modern culture we tend to want to translate all qualitative human acts into quantifiable categories.
+E.g. the quality of "intelligence" got turned into a number (IQ).
+Behaviourism has formally been declared a kind of "heresy" in Secular psychology, an outdated theory but it keeps rearing its head in academia as well as government programs as a kind of standard.
 Popular authors have made billions on magical techniques, arbitrary rules, and methods based on sheer assertion, outdated research (i.e. its been debunked with research), or anecdotal evidence (trying to draw a universal law from a story of it working one time).
 Philip Rieff was a secular, atheist, Jewish sociologist, and philosopher who could see through these tricks.
 If he can, then surely we Catholics, aided by the Light of Faith, can see through it.
 He famously called this kind of stuff "shamanism" in a modern disguise.
 It is a magic regulated by bureaucracies and self-help gurus.
 See Philip Rieff's The Triumph of the Therapeutic or Charisma for more on that problem.

 So despite the fact Jesus has given us The Church and the Sacraments, we go searching elsewhere.
 Despite the fact Jesus tells us "The Way is narrow" and few find it, we expect to find a broad and easy way in a pop psychology text.
 Somewhere, someone, is willing to give you that answer if you go looking for it.
 But do you want truth or comfort at the expense of truth?